LAKOTA LEADS

 The session with over 100 families in attendance focused on helping children with:

-You can read more about MaryDee by
+You can read more about MaryDee by visiting her website.

 DEVELOPING INTERNAL MOTIVATION IN YOUTH